apache/royale-docs/features/strands-and-beads.md

 ### Adding a bead through CSS

 Adding beads through [Cascading Style Sheets (CSS)](https://en.wikipedia.org/wiki/Cascading_Style_Sheets){:target='_blank'} is easy.
-You declare CSS rules where the the _selector_ is the strand and the declaration block has one or more delarations.
+You declare CSS rules where the _selector_ is the strand and the declaration block has one or more delarations.
 Declarations can be _bead declarations_ or _standard CSS declarations_ separated by semicolons.

 A bead declaration has the bead type as the __property__ part (for instance, [IBead](https://royale.apache.org/asdoc/index.html#!org.apache.royale.core/IBead){:target='_blank'}, [IBeadModel](https://royale.apache.org/asdoc/index.html#!org.apache.royale.core/IBeadModel){:target='_blank'}, and [IBeadView](https://royale.apache.org/asdoc/index.html#!org.apache.royale.core/IBeadView){:target='_blank'}) and a `ClassReference` to the bead we want to assign as the __value__ part.